liberland/laws/drafting/drafts/police-law.md

 p) Necessary inspections related to the performance of Security affairs.

+### Article 3: Security Plan
+#### Section 1: Allocation of Assets
+1) Armed Agency personnel, locations and equipment shall be allocated to these Districts in accordance with the Liberland Security Plan (hereinafter referred to as the "Security Plan").
+2) For the purpose of maintaining security, Liberland shall be divided into Districts and the Security Plan shall be drafted based on this division.

+#### Section 2: Validity and Revision
+1) A Security Plan shall remain valid for 20 Election Terms, after which it shall be subject to revision and shall undergo the adoption procedure as prescribed by this law.
+2) Revisions to the Security Plan may be initiated by the Minister of Interior or Congress and shall follow the same adoption procedure.
+In cases where the revision is initiated by Congress, Congress shall be responsible for drafting the revisions in lieu of the Minister of Interior.

+#### Section 2: Adoption Process of the Security Plan
+1) The Minister of Interior shall draft the Security Plan.
+The Security Commission shall review the draft and either adopt or reject it, providing recommendations as necessary.
+2) Upon approval by the Security Commission, the Minister of Interior shall present the Security Plan to the Cabinet.
+The Cabinet shall have the authority to make modifications to the Security Plan.
+3) After approving the Security Plan, the Cabinet shall make it available to Congress and the general public, thereby granting the Security Plan its legal force.

 ### Article 3: The Liberland Community Watch
 #### Section 1: Authority of the Watch
 The Liberland Community Watch, henceforth the "Watch", shall be an Agency under the Ministry of Interior.
 The purpose of this Agency shall be to serve as Liberland's primary police force and the only general-purpose police Liberland shall know.
 As such, the responsibilities and duties of the Watch shall be to: